 This a small glimpse of the many benefits you get from Cloud ML.
 Some of the biggest and most complex problems in the area of machine learning are being solved on Google Cloud ML infrastructure.
 To see how Cloud ML and TPUs can accelerate your research, take a look at AlphaGo Zero, an exciting machine learning breakthrough from Google.

 Devops for ML projects is one of the commonly overlooked practice.
 The machine learning workflow is by its very nature an iterative process.
 It is easy to lose track of versions of your data, code and models.
-Although you can use any continuous integration product, Jenkins is a very scalable, low friction, and open source alternative.
-With a large community behind it, you can find integration with pretty much anything on the planet.
+Although you can use any continuous integration product, Jenkins or Airflow are very scalable, low friction, and open source alternative.
+With a large community behind them, you can find or create integration with pretty much anything on the planet.

 At Maven Wave, we have devoted considerable time to create mature ML delivery pipelines.
 We have developed a set of accelerators and practices to speed up ML workflows on Google Cloud Platform.
 Additionally Maven Wave recently announced that we are among the first companies globally to achieve the Machine Learning Partner Specialization in the Google Cloud Partner Program.
 Maven Wave has met the rigorous standards required to join this elite club and is well positioned to assist companies in the delivery of machine learning solutions.